Lithium Ion Battery Safety Tips and Concerns

 Don't try to build a massive battery for your very first project.
 In large batteries, there are many more connections and individual components to deal with.
 So, it's best for a newcomer to start small and go from there.

 We recommend building a small battery to get acquainted with the principles and to learn what not to do on a small scale, avoiding a larger more costly incident if there is one.
+Learning to build a power bank is a great first project, it requires very little experience but you will gain lots of knowledge quickly.
 If you are just starting out with learning to build batteries, then we recommend that you check out Omnicell kits.

 Omnicell kits make it easy to put together small battery backs without having to spot weld or own any other kind of special equipment.
 When using the Omnicell system, the cells are not welded to the conductor.